g4s8/g4s8.github.io/_posts/2019-09-06-instead-of-dto.md

 Objects use data messages to communicate with each other, it means that object methods can accept some data, but data structure sometimes is too complex.
-When complex data message is designed wrongly it tends to low maintainability because it becomes harder to test this code, and harder to read and understand it.
+When complex data message is designed wrongly it tends to reduce maintainability because it becomes harder to test this code, and harder to read and understand it.
 Many people use
 <a href="https://en.wikipedia.org/wiki/Data_transfer_object" target="_blank">DTOs</a>